When Should I Replace My AC Unit?

 You should replace your AC unit when it’s over 15 years old, requires frequent costly repairs, struggles to maintain comfortable temperatures during Oklahoma’s brutal summer heat, or when repair costs exceed 50% of a new system’s price.
 As a licensed HVAC technician serving Edmond and Oklahoma City, I’ve helped hundreds of homeowners make this critical decision, and the answer isn’t always straightforward.
 The key is weighing repair costs against long-term efficiency, reliability, and the reality that our climate demands dependable cooling from May through September.

-Clear Signs Your AC Unit Has Reached the End of Its Service Life
+What Are the Signs Your AC Has Reached the End of Its Service Life?

 Several specific indicators tell you replacement is the smarter financial decision.
 Age is the primary factor—most air conditioning systems last 12-15 years in Oklahoma due to our extreme temperature swings and heavy usage patterns.
 If your unit is within this range and experiencing problems, replacement typically makes better economic sense than investing in repairs.